ECronin1973/WSAA-Project/README.md

 ## Conclusion

-The Road Safety Analysis Project successfully achieved its objectives of analyzing and visualizing road fatalities in Ireland over the past five years.
+The Road Safety Analysis Project successfully achieved its objectives of analysing and visualizing road fatalities in Ireland over the past five years.
 By integrating data from the Central Statistics Office (CSO) API and implementing a custom Flask-based API, the project provided a robust platform for CRUD operations and data management.
 The frontend interface, developed using HTML, CSS, jQuery, and Chart.js, offered an intuitive and interactive way for users to explore trends and patterns in road safety data.
-Ireland’s road safety performance is **better than the European average**, but the **increase in 2023** suggests a need for further investigation into contributing factors such as traffic policies, driver behavior, and infrastructure improvements.
+Ireland’s road safety performance is **better than the European average**, but the **increase in 2023** suggests a need for further investigation into contributing factors such as traffic policies, driver behaviour, and infrastructure improvements.

-### Key Achievements:
+## Key Achievements:
 1. **Data Integration and Processing**:
    - Successfully fetched and processed road fatalities data from the CSO API.
-   - Converted raw data into structured formats (CSV) for analysis and visualization.
+   - Converted raw data into structured formats (CSV) for analysis and visualisation.

 2. **Comprehensive Data Analysis**:
    - Identified monthly trends and seasonal patterns in road fatalities.